kennytm/dbgen/Template.md

     If a time zone observes DST, there will be some time values which are impossible or ambiguous.
     Both of these cases will cause an "invalid timestamp" error.

+* **TIMESTAMP WITH TIME ZONE '2016-01-02 15:04:05.999 Asia/Hong_Kong'**

+    Converts an ISO-8601-formatted string into a timestamp, using the time zone specified inside the string.
+The timestamp is internally stored as UTC.

+    Only names in the `tz` database are recognized.
+The time zone will **not** be printed together with the timestamp.

 * **INTERVAL 30 MINUTE**

     Creates a time interval.
 The inner expression should evaluate a number (can be negative).
 Valid